JD1927/the-movies-app/README.md

 First things first.
 To serve this Angular application.
 It's required to have install NodeJS as your Javascript Runtime Environment (https://nodejs.org/es/).
 After that, you need to install Angular using the command: `npm i -g @angular/cli`.
 Then, you need to check that you installed it successfully by running `ng v`.

-Run `ng serve` for a dev server.
+Run `ng serve` or `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Running unit tests

-Run `npm run test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test` or `npm run test` to execute the unit tests via [Karma](https://karma-runner.github.io).
 Also, to check the code coverage

 ## Code scaffolding